 There is currently no cure for type 1 diabetes, although there has been some limited success with islet (beta) cell transplantations as a way to potentially restore insulin production.

 Diabetic treatment at the time of diagnosis is somewhat different than ongoing treatment.
-Type 1 diabetics are sometimes diagnosed when symptoms are acute, with very high blood glucose levels, electrolytes out of balance, and in a state of diabetic ketoacidosis with some degree of renal failure.
-In a worst case scenario, they may have become unconscious and comatose.
-This is a life-threatening condition requiring immediate hospitalization and expert care to get the body back to its normal balance.
+Type 1 diabetics are sometimes diagnosed when symptoms are acute, with very high blood glucose levels, electrolytes out of balance, and in a state of diabetic ketoacidosis with some degree of dehydration affecting the function of the kidneys.
+In a worst case scenario, a person may have become unconscious and comatose.
+This is a life-threatening condition requiring immediate hospitalization and expert care to get the person's body back to its normal balance.